Massapequa station

-Massapequa is a station on the Babylon Branch of the Long Island Rail Road in Massapequa, New York.
+Massapequa is a station along the Long Island Rail Road's Montauk Branch in Massapequa, New York, serving Babylon Branch trains.
 It is officially located on Sunrise Highway east of Broadway and NY 107 and parking lots are located far beyond its given location.
-The station serves the Babylon Branch, which leads to the Montauk Branch.

 History

 Early history

 Massapequa station is typical of the elevated Babylon Branch stations that were rebuilt during the mid-to-late 20th century.
 It was originally built by the South Side Railroad of Long Island on October 28, 1867 as South Oyster Bay station, until May 1889.
 The second relocated depot was built May–June 1891, and razed in January 1953 as part of the grade elimination project of the post-war era.
 A temporary station was relocated west of the former location on January 12, 1953, and the current elevated structure entered service between December 14–18, 1953.

 Recent improvements

 Platform rehabilitation project

 In Spring 2013 the LIRR began work on the Massapequa Station Platform Rehabilitation Project, to replace the station's aging platform structure, platform canopy, elevator, escalator, platform waiting room, and the pedestrian bridge over Broadway.
 The project was estimated to cost the MTA $20 million, and was completed in the Summer of 2015.